INSTRUCTIONS FOR USING FLEX CUP™DOWNLOAD JPG

 The size 1 cup holds 22 mL [2 super tampons] of fluid.
 The size 2 cup holds 30 mL [3 super tampons] of fluid.
 Both can be worn for up to 12 hours, including overnight.
 If you have a heavier flow, we recommend emptying the cup twice per day and night for added leak protection.

 If removal is messy, try emptying out your cup more frequently (especially on your heaviest day).
+If the pull-tab is not working, Flex Cup can be removed by pinching the base of the cup to release the suction.

 We recommend cleaning your cup twice per day (or every 12 hours) during use.
 You may also want to do a deep clean periodically.
 To do that, unthread the pull-tab, rinse the cup, and boil for 10 minutes in an open pot with plenty of water.
 Do not leave the boiling pot unattended.
 Use tongs to ensure the cup does not touch the bottom of the pot.
 If you burn your cup while boiling, your cup should be replaced.